About the Collection

 Otto Lightner, Hobbies—The Magazine for Collectors, August 1947

 Founder Otto Lightner described his museum as a “collection of collections.”
-A leading figure in the American hobbies boom of the early twentieth century, Lightner was a keen advocate of the benefits of collecting.
-In an essay published in the first edition of his Hobbies magazine, Lightner wrote, “Have you a hobby?
-Certainly if you have not, you should have one.
-Hours of keen enjoyment await you as a collector… Your leisure hours may be made profitable ones, profitable in knowledge and financial reward.”
+A prominent figure in the early twentieth-century American hobbies movement, Lightner was a passionate advocate for the joys and benefits of collecting.
+In the first edition of his Hobbies magazine, he wrote:

-Today the Lightner Museum’s collections are housed in the former Gilded Age resort hotel.
-The remarkable building provides a historic setting for the Museum’s eclectic collections.
-The result is an unconventional and immersive museum experience that delights visitors of all ages.
+Today, the Lightner Museum’s collections are housed within the former Gilded Age hotel.
+The building provides a grand backdrop, enhancing the presentation of the museum’s diverse collections and exhibitions.
+The result is an immersive and unconventional museum experience that delights and inspires guests of all ages.

 Salt and Pepper Shakers, 19th/20th century